-Resource type: CPD resource
+Resource type: Lesson plans and teaching aids, CPD resource

 Price band: Free

 The Reading for Pleasure research project undertaken by the Open University and UK Literacy Association examined both children’s and teachers’ reading lives in order to establish effective ways to support Reading for Pleasure in schools.

 - Teachers’ knowledge of children’s literature and other texts.

 - Reading for Pleasure pedagogy.

 - Reading teachers: teachers who read and readers who teach.

 - Reading communities.